 Ultra Violet Color Glow after Cataract Surgery with Crystalens

-Numerous people who have also had their natural lens removed have written me saying they see similar to what I describe below.
+Countless people who have also had their natural lens removed have written me saying they see similar to what I describe below.

 I've been very happy so far with the Crystals implant for Cataract Surgery - after a lifetime of glasses, it's life-changing to be able see good!

 I expected some color shifts since my natural cloudy/yellow lens was replaced and it's wonderful seeing a "brighter more vivid" world.
-But one unexpected/interesting aspect is I see a violet glow that others do not - perhaps I'm more sensitive to the low end of the visible light spectrum.
+But one unexpected/interesting aspect is I see a violet glow that others do not - perhaps I'm more sensitive to the shorter end of the visible light spectrum.
 While I don't have a "Sixth Sense" that allows me to say "I see dead people" (!), I suspect I'm actually seeing Ultraviolet light! ;-)

 Simulation of how I see in the Ultraviolet - mouseover image to see overlays